How Many Pillows Should You Sleep With?

 - Wrong material: If you sleep on your side and you have a soft, thin down feather pillow, you may feel like you need a second or third pillow to support your head in a comfortable position.
 Sleeping on the wrong pillow type for your sleep position is a common reason people develop neck and back pain.

 - Body support: Improved support for your body is an effective use of multiple pillows.
 If you habitually sleep on your stomach, you are likely to develop low back pain.
-You can help alleviate this by placing a standard-sized pillow behind your back, with another in front of you, to prevent you from rolling over and allowing you to sleep on your side.
+You can help alleviate this by placing a pillow behind your back, with another in front of you, to prevent you from rolling over and allowing you to sleep on your side.
 If you sleep on your side, you may need a smaller pillow under your neck to keep your head and spine in alignment.

 Keeping your spine and back in alignment is essential, especially as you get older.
 You can effectively reduce chronic pain in your spine and joints by keeping yourself in an ergonomic position throughout the night.